 Effective assessment of student learning is a matter of commitment, not a matter of compliance.
-To that end, Mesalands Community College is dedicated to establishing a culture of assessment embedded in every aspect of the educational process.
+To that end,

 ADMISSION AND REGISTRATION

 ADMISSION

 OPEN ADMISSIONS STATEMENT

 Mesalands Community College has an open admissions policy which allows students to enroll in degree and certificate programs.
 In accordance with the College's mission, Mesalands Community College seeks to provide instruction and services to qualified individuals.
 The determination of services provided is based upon the individual's ability to benefit.
 The ability to benefit is based on completion of high school, high school equivalency (HSE), or Success Assessment/Placement Test results.